Metabones Canon EF Lens to Micro Four Thirds T CINE Speed Booster XL 0.64x

 Also, you know how things seen through binoculars are brighter because the lenses are gathering light and focusing it down onto one area (your eye)?
 These adaptors take the extra lens area meant to gather light for a full frame sensor, and use that extra “wasted” area to focus more light onto the smaller M43 sensor, effectively increasing the light gathering ability of the lens by one third.
 Hence: speed booster.
-So what would be a 70-200mm f2.8 lens on a Canon 5D, becomes a 90-255mm f1.9 lens on our Blackmagic Pocket Cinema Camera.
+So what would be a 70-200mm f2.8 lens on a Canon 5D, becomes a 90-255mm f1.9 lens on our Blackmagic Pocket Cinema Camera 4K.
 Hope this little lesson in physics and math helps.

-The adaptor itself is $50/day on its own, or $25/day when rented with one of our lenses.
+The adaptor itself is $25/day on its own, or free when rented with one of our lenses.
 Keep in mind that it is standard with our BMCC 4K so if it’s out, so is this adaptor.
 It has a bayonet mount on the lens side to lock the lens onto the adaptor.
 Go to Metabones’s website to check if your camera / lens is compatible with this adaptor: